ReddyLab/CRADLE/README.md

   -  -binSize <br />
       The size of bin (bp) for correction.
 If you put '1', it means you want to correct read counts in single-bp resolution. (default=1)
   -  -mi <br />
       The minimum number of fragments.
-Positions that have less fragments than this value are filtered out. default=10
+Positions that have less fragments than this value are filtered out. default=the number of samples
   -  -mapFile <br />
       Mappability file in bigwig format.
 Required when 'map' is in '-biasType'.
 See 'Reference' if you want to download human mappability files (36mer, 50mer, 100mer for hg19 and hg38).
   -  -kmer <br />